Hari-Vijayaraghavan96/HR-Headcount-Analysis-Dashboard/README.md

 # HR Headcount Analysis Dashboard

 ## Project Overview
 The HR Headcount Analysis Dashboard is an interactive tool designed to provide detailed insights into employee headcount metrics.
-The dashboard helps HR departments track headcount trends, analyze demographic distributions, and gain insights into the workforce composition by various categories such as department, country, gender, and job title.
+This dashboard helps HR departments track headcount trends, analyze demographic distributions, and gain insights into the workforce composition by various categories such as department, country, gender, and job title.

 ## Problem Statement
 <li>Monitors the total number of employees, including new hires and attrition.</li>